That moment when all you can hear is your breathing and the sound of the waves.

 “Oh.”
 He scratches his head.
 “Guys.
 Guys, she says those aren’t sharks.
 It’s all good.”

 Definitely a favorite story of my family that’s both hilarious and memorable—the good old St. John tarpons.
-As snorkelers and swimmers we just have to remind ourselves that the chances of sea creatures harming us is very low; they’re just minding their own business and sometimes get a little too close to shore.
+As snorkelers and swimmers we just have to remind ourselves that the chance of sea creatures harming us is very low; they’re just minding their own business and sometimes get a little too close to shore.

 The best part of snorkeling?